 Keyence (keyence.co.uk) is, as we have discussed in earlier notes, a longstanding position within JFJ's portfolio.
-Management believes that the need for many economies to adapt to a shrinking workforce, and the shift to 'reshoring' support the secular growth of the robotics sector.
+The need for many economies to adapt to a shrinking workforce, and the shift to 'reshoring' support the secular growth of the robotics sector.
 Keyence de-rated in the growth selloff, but appears to have been on a gradual recovery since the summer of 2022.